Which sales challenges companies face in Asia?

 As the world’s most populous continent, the countries within Asia can vary much with regard to environments, growth rates, cultures, level of maturity, etc. The government systems also look often different in the countries.
 Therefore, a clear understanding of each market’s characteristics is essential.
 The same business model with a uniformed approach may not be effective in all markets.

 The pattern for expansion into Asian markets by European companies is often done in a more opportunistic and less structured way.
-Apart from the long distance from Germany or Netherlands, for example, to Asia, cultural differences, languages barriers and local bureaucracy can make it more difficult to reach the Asian market.
-Due to these obstacles, the most common go to-market option for SMEs entering Asia is via indirect sales channels, i.e. a distributor-driven model through local agents or distributors.
+Apart from the long-distance from Germany or Netherlands, for example, to Asia, cultural differences, language barriers and local bureaucracy can make it more difficult to reach the Asian market.
+Due to these obstacles, the most common go-to-market option for SMEs entering Asia is via indirect sales channels, i.e. a distributor-driven model through local agents or distributors.

 The limitations of the distributor-driven model

 It often happens that European SMEs are not happy with their current distributor/agent due to poor sales generation.
 One of the most important reasons behind this, is a common mistakethat European SMEs make during the selection process of the distributor/agent partner in Asia: not doing the proper homework.

 For example, quite often SMEs found partners spontaneously during a trade fair or other events, which is in itself not a problem, but what is often missing is a thorough analysis of the chosen partner.

 No direct customer contact

 Passive approach to local sales by not having your own feet on the ground entails a risk that your distributor is less focused on your product.
 Especially if they are working with other companies or brands as well.
 In many markets, there can be common client expectations, such as quick after-sales service or technical support.
 A distributor should have the capabilities to meet these common client demands.